wadehuber/codeexamples/c/c3/README.md

 [Video](https://youtu.be/yBF8AxoSO6I) - *Simple example of a linked list in C* The basicilist.h is the header file that contains the struct definition and forward declarations for our linked list functions.
 We use a node_t pointer to point to the first element in our linked list.
 In the basiclist.c file, the list_add function takes a double pointer to the list (since it will add the new element to the front of the list) and a pointer to the data.
 Since we don't know what type of data we are adding to the list, we use a void *.
 The user of the code will need to handle casting back to the correct type.
 The list_remove_first funtion frees the memory associated with the first element then points the list to the 2nd element.
 There is also a test main function that will be compiled if you use the -DTEST flag.
 The main method in basiclist.c creates a list of integers then prints them out.

+## structwithptr.c

+[Video](https://youtu.be/x_fEDTaEmBk) - *Example of allocating memory for a pointer to a struct*

+If you have a structure that contains pointers, if you create a pointer to that structure you need to allocate memory for the structure itself, and also for the pointers it contains.